Open for Business

 As we look towards the beginning of this project, we are reminded of our Lynchburg 2040 Master Plan which envisions downtown Lynchburg as a bustling and thriving urban core.
 Although construction will be ongoing for 24 -27 months, starting in September 2019, we are committed to partnering together to ensure that construction impacts our local business community as little as possible.
 This partnership will give us all our greatest return: a reliable underground infrastructure with a beautiful and meaningful above ground urban experience.

-Additionally, the City is partnering with DLA to creatively market and support our downtown businesses.
-In addition to creating and managing a comprehensive “Open for Business” campaign, DLA will provide the following services to businesses located in downtown:
+Additionally, the City is partnering with Downtown Lynchburg Association to creatively market and support our downtown businesses.
+In addition to creating and managing a comprehensive “Open for Business” campaign, DLA will provide the following services to businesses located in downtown…

 DLA will provide a series of three interactive educational workshops for small business owners in downtown.
 These workshops will provide businesses with the tools and resources they need to thrive during construction.